Maritime transport of goods - quarterly data

 By direction, type of cargo, reporting country, main partner geographical area

-More than two thirds of the reporting countries (17 out of 25) recorded falls in the total tonnages of goods passing through their main ports in the 4th quarter of 2012, compared with the corresponding quarter of the previous year.
-Estonia and France recorded drops of more than 10 % compared with the same quarter in 2011, while Cyprus, Portugal, Romania, Finland, Sweden and the United Kingdom (UK) recorded decreases of more than 5 %.
-Greece and Poland, on the other hand, both reported increases of more than 10 % compared with the levels recorded a year earlier.
+More than half of the reporting countries (14 out of 26) recorded falls in the total tonnage of goods passing through their main ports in the 1st quarter of 2013, compared with the corresponding quarter of the previous year.
+Spain and Malta recorded drops of 8% or more compared with the same quarter in 2012, while Germany, Estonia, Italy, Latvia and the Netherlands recorded decreases of more than 5%.
+Cyprus, Lithuania and Poland, on the other hand, both reported increases of more than 13% compared with the levels recorded a year earlier.

-The Netherlands, the United Kingdom, Italy and Spain were the largest maritime freight transport countries in Europe in the 4th quarter of 2012, all handling more than 100 million tonnes of goods in their main ports.
+The Netherlands, the United Kingdom and Italy were the largest maritime freight transport countries in Europe in the 1st quarter of 2013, all handling more than 100 million tonnes of goods in their main ports.

-Both short sea shipping and deep sea shipping decreased in the 4th quarter of 2012.
-While maritime transport to and from Africa and European countries outside the EU grew, transport with all the other main partner geographical areas (America and Asia & Oceania) and inside the EU fell compared with the 4th quarter of 2011.
+Both short sea shipping and deep sea shipping decreased in the 1st quarter of 2013.
+While maritime transport to and from Africa grew, transport with all the other main partner geographical areas (America and Asia & Oceania) and inside the EU fell compared with the 1st quarter of 2012.

 The main extra-EU partners

-Its substantial export of liquid bulk to EU ports (especially crude oil from the Baltic Sea and the Black Sea) makes Russia the EU’s largest extra-EU maritime transport partner by far, followed by the USA, Brazil, Norway, Turkey, China and Egypt.
+Its substantial export of liquid bulk to EU ports (especially crude oil from the Baltic Sea and the Black Sea) makes Russia the EU’s largest extra-EU maritime transport partner by far, followed by the USA, Brazil, China, Norway, Turkey and Egypt.

 Top European ports

-Europe’s largest port, Rotterdam, recorded an increase of 0.7 % in the total gross weight of goods handled in the 4th quarter of 2012, compared with the same quarter of 2011.
-However, port activity in Rotterdam decreased by 0.6 % compared with the previous quarter.
-Among the other top 5 ports in Europe, Antwerpen and Amsterdam reported increases compared with the 4th quarter of 2011, while Hamburg and Marseille recorded decreases.
+Europe’s largest port, Rotterdam, recorded a decrease of 4.9% in the total gross weight of goods handled in the 1st quarter of 2013 compared with the same quarter of 2012.
+Against that, port activity in Rotterdam increased by 2% compared with the previous quarter.
+Among the other top 5 ports in Europe, Antwerpen, Hamburg and Amsterdam all reported increases compared with the 1st quarter of 2012, while Marseille recorded a decrease.

 Rotterdam is currently the major European port for all types of cargo, except Ro-Ro mobile units.
-In the 4th quarter of 2012, Rotterdam recorded increases in the volumes of liquid bulk goods compared with the previous year, while the volumes of dry bulk goods and containerised goods passing through the Dutch port decreased.
-As a result, the reported tonnages of containerised goods passing through Rotterdam was on par with the tonnages in Antwerpen for the first time in the 4th quarter of 2012.
+In the 1st quarter of 2013, Rotterdam recorded an increase in the volumes of dry bulk goods compared with the corresponding quarter of the previous year, while the volumes of liquid bulk goods and containerised goods passing through the Dutch port decreased.

-Among the other major EU ports, Amsterdam recorded a considerable rise in the tonnages of liquid bulk goods in the 4th quarter of 2012, while Marseille recorded a considerable decrease.
-Hamburg and Bremerhaven both recorded decreases in the handling of containerised goods.
-On opposite sides of the Channel, Dover and Calais both recorded decreases in the volumes of Ro-Ro mobile units compared with the same quarter of the previous year.
+Among the other major EU ports, Antwerpen recorded a considerable rise in the tonnages of liquid bulk goods in the 1st quarter of 2013, while Marseille and the Turkish port of Botas recorded considerable decreases.
+Antwerpen and Bremerhaven both recorded decreases in the handling of containerised goods, while Amsterdam recorded an increase in the handling of dry bulk.
+There were contrasting fortunes for the two ports on opposite sides of the Channel, with Dover recording an increase in the volumes of Ro-Ro mobile units compared with the same quarter of the previous year, while Calais recorded a fall.

 Data sources and availability